Chang Shuhong

 Chang Shuhong (常书鸿; 6 April 1904 – 23 June 1994) was a Chinese painter known as the "guardian of Dunhuang" for his crucial role in documenting, preserving, and publicizing the ancient artworks at the Mogao Grottoes in Dunhuang, China.

 Early life and education

 Chang was born into a Manchu Bannermen family of the Irgen Gioro clan in Hangzhou, Zhejiang.
-His family was accorded a minor noble title of a Knight Commandant in the Qing Dynasty.
+His family was accorded a minor noble title of a tuwašara hafan in the Qing Dynasty.

 Chang graduated from the Industrial School of Zhejiang (now Zhejiang University) in 1923.
 Two years later, in 1925, he became an instructor in the fine arts at his alma mater.

 Pursuing further education in the arts, Chang left China for Lyon, France, in June 1927.
 He initially enrolled in l'institut Franco-chinois de Lyon, where he met his wife, fellow art student Chen Zhixiu.
 Their daughter, Chang Shana, was born in Lyon in 1931.

 In 1928, Chang moved to Paris to attend the prestigious École nationale supérieure des Beaux-Arts (ENSBA, the National School of Fine Arts).
 Chen Zhixiu was also admitted to the ENSBA, studying sculpture.